Democrats dominate New Mexico midterm election

 Photo: Juan Antonio Labreche, AP

-Steve Pearce, center, Republican candidate for Governor of New Mexico and former congressman, receives the support of Renee Grout, left, and Jeree Tomasi after giving his concession speech during the mid-term election in Albuquerque, N.M., Tuesday, Nov.
+New Mexico Democratic gubernatorial candidate Michelle Lujan Grisham sits down to eat at Barelas Coffee House restaurant in Albuquerque, N.M., on midterms election day Tuesday, Nov.
 6, 2018.
-Pearce was defeated by congressional colleague, Democrat Michelle Lujan Grisham. less

-Steve Pearce, center, Republican candidate for Governor of New Mexico and former congressman, receives the support of Renee Grout, left, and Jeree Tomasi after giving his concession speech during the mid-term ... more
+New Mexico Democratic gubernatorial candidate Michelle Lujan Grisham sits down to eat at Barelas Coffee House restaurant in Albuquerque, N.M., on midterms election day Tuesday, Nov.
+6, 2018.

 SANTA FE, N.M.
-(AP) — Congresswoman Michelle Lujan Grisham seized the New Mexico governor's office away from Republican control as Democratic candidates swept a long list of statewide races and expanded their majority in the state Legislature.
+(AP) — Congresswoman Michelle Lujan Grisham seized the New Mexico governor's office away from Republican control as Democratic candidates swept a long list of statewide races.

 Sentiments against President Donald Trump were running high across much of the state as Lujan Grisham defeated GOP Congressman Steve Pearce by a wide margin in Tuesday's election.

-U.S. House races provided a historic win by Democrat Debra Haaland, one of the first female Native Americans elected to Congress.
-She will fill Lujan Grisham's seat.
+Democratic U.S. Sen. Martin Heinrich will serve a second term after winning a three-way race.
+Democrat Debra Haaland will fill Lujan Grisham's congressional seat.

-Five-term Democratic incumbent U.S. Rep. Ben Ray Lujan cruised to victory.
-Results in the state's southern congressional district were too close to call in the race between Republican state lawmaker Yvette Herrell and Democratic attorney Xochitl Torres Small.

 Democrats won re-election as attorney general, secretary of state and state treasurer.
-Democratic state lawmaker Stephanie Garcia Richard will become the state's first female land commissioner after defeating Republican Pat Lyons, a former land commissioner.
+Democratic state lawmaker Stephanie Garcia Richard will become the state's first female land commissioner.

-The reins of state government will pass from one Latina to another as termed-out Gov. Susana Martinez leaves office.

-Lujan Grisham traces her New Mexico family lineage back 12 generations to the Spanish-colonial era prior to U.S. acquisition of the region in the Mexican American War.
-Martinez, by contrast, is a native of El Paso, Texas, who says her paternal grandparents migrated from Mexico.
+The election positions Democrats to overhaul public education standards and funding, and the state's approach to hot-button issues including climate change.